Gardening is a beloved hobby for many seniors, but it can be challenging for those with mobility issues. This is where raised garden beds come in.

 We appreciated the spacious 18-square-foot frames, which provided plenty of room for our plants to grow.

-While the bed overall is sturdy, we did find that the crossbar is too easy to bend.
+While the bed is overall sturdy, we found the crossbar too easy to bend.
 Additionally, the bed is slightly smaller than advertised at 34″ x 70.5″.

-We also noticed that the powder coating may come off easily, so we recommend being careful when assembling on a surface that could scratch it.
+We also noticed that the powder coating may peel off easily, so we recommend being careful when assembling on surfaces that could scratch it.

-We recommend this Best Choice Products Powder Coated Steel Rectangular Raised Garden Bed for anyone looking for an easy-to-assemble and durable option for growing vegetables, herbs, flowers, succulents, and more.
+We recommend the Best Choice Products Powder-Coated Steel Rectangular Raised Garden Bed for anyone looking for an easy-to-assemble, durable option for growing vegetables, herbs, flowers, succulents, and more.

 Buying Guide

-When shopping for raised garden beds for seniors, there are a few things to consider to ensure you choose the best product for your needs.
+When shopping for raised garden beds for seniors, consider a few factors to ensure you choose the best product for your needs.
 Here are some features to look for:

 Size and Height

-The size and height of the raised garden bed should be comfortable for seniors to use without bending or kneeling.
+The raised garden bed should be sized and positioned so seniors can use it without bending or kneeling.

-Look for beds at least 24 inches high to reduce the strain on their backs and knees.
-If not, raise the container on an earth mound (open bottom raised garden bed) or onto a low-lying table or stand (closed bottom raised garden bed) to suit your standing height.
+Look for beds at least 24 inches high to reduce strain on the back and knees.
+If not, raise the container on an earth mound (open-bottom raised garden bed) or on a low-lying table or stand (closed-bottom raised garden bed) to suit your standing height.

-The bed size should also be appropriate for the amount of plants you want to grow and the available space in your yard or patio.
+The bed size should also be appropriate for the number of plants you want to grow and the available space in your yard or patio.

 Material